KaitoHH/xiaohongshu-spider-visualizer/README.md

 ![celery runtime](https://github.com/KaitoHH/xiaohongshu-spider-visualizer/blob/master/screenshots/celery_runtime.png)

 ### Build manually to start worker
-You have to first follow instructions for `building a stand-alone crawler`, then start a redis server and change the environment variable `REDIS_URL` to your redis host.
+If you wish to build manually, you have to first follow these instructions for `building a stand-alone crawler`, then start a redis server and change the environment variable `REDIS_URL` to your redis host.
 Finally, run celery worker command to start workers.

 See the `Dockerfile` and `docker-compose.yml` as a reference.